Harneesh Kaur Sahni

-When looking for a University, I felt that student satisfaction was really important which I found Loughborough being 1stplace in the 2018 Times Higher Education (THE) Student Experience Survey.
-I was also totally inclined when I saw the Collaborative project programme which was a great platform to compile the theoretical knowledge into a practical experience.
+When looking for a University, I felt that student satisfaction was really important which I found Loughborough being 1st place in the 2018 Times Higher Education (THE) Student Experience Survey.
+I was also in the Collaborative Project module which was a great platform to compile the theoretical knowledge into a practical experience.

 What’s your favourite thing about Loughborough University London?

-I love the entrepreneurial whirlpool in Loughborough University London.
-When I joint the University I knew I had a deep passion about the subject but looking at the fellow classmates zest and the environment around I was motivated to think out of the box, now I’m almost a graduate with a business idea.
+I loved the entrepreneurial whirlpool in Loughborough University London.
+When I joined the University I knew I had a deep passion about the subject but looking at the fellow classmates' zest and the environment I was around, I was motivated to think outside of the box, now I’m a graduate with a business idea.

 What helped you choose Loughborough University London?

 I did a lot of research online.
-As well as this, I was moved when a Student Ambassador from the University had called me to give me information about the University and helped answer any queries.
+As well as this, I was moved when a Student Ambassador from the University called me to give me information about the University and help answer any queries I had.